varnish/Varnish-Book/varnish_book.rst

    `Figure 2 <#figures-2>`_ shows how Varnish logs transactions chronologically, and how can they be reordered.
    The ``varnishlog`` tool offers mechanisms to reorder transactions grouped by session, client- or backend-request.
-   `Transactions`_ Subsection explains transactions in more detail.
+   The `Transactions`_ subsection explains transactions in more detail.

 Transactions
 ------------